onweru/newsroom/README.md

 # Newsroom Theme

 This a simple, minimalistic theme, which is inspired by [Apple's Newsroom page](https://www.apple.com/newsroom/).
-You won't find a single reference of monolithic libraries such e.g jquery, bootstrap.
+You won't find a single reference of monolithic libraries such as `jquery`, `bootstrap`, `bulma`.

 All the templates herein use *grid css*, *flexbox* & *vanilla js*.
+You may,however, proceed and tweak everything as you wish.

 ![Hugo Newsroom Theme](https://github.com/onweru/hugo-newsroom-theme/blob/master/images/screenshot.png)